HIStory on Film, Volume II

 HIStory on Film, Volume II is a collection of music videos by Michael Jackson released by Sony Music Video Enterprises in May 1997.
-It contains the music videos belonging to Jackson's ninth studio album (HIStory: Past, Present and Future - Book I) and first remix album (Blood on the Dance Floor: HIStory in the Mix), as well as content featured in Jackson's previous video collection, including "Thriller" and "Beat It".
+It contains the music videos belonging to Jackson's ninth studio album, HIStory: Past, Present and Future, Book I, and his first remix album, Blood on the Dance Floor: HIStory in the Mix, as well as content featured in Jackson's previous video collection, including "Thriller" and "Beat It".